ifsvivek/VQA/README.md

 # Visual Question Answering (VQA) System

 A web application that enables users to ask and receive answers to questions about images.
-This system takes an image and a text-based question as inputs and generates a natural language answer as output, leveraging the powerful Llama-3.2-11b-vision model via the Groq API.
+This system takes an image and a text-based question as inputs and generates a natural language answer as output, leveraging the powerful Gemma-3n local model.

 ## About Visual Question Answering (VQA)